Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 3.1 Key features

-Specificity: Each lymphocyte recognises a specific antigen through unique receptors.
+Each lymphocyte recognises a single antigen via unique surface receptors

-Diversity: The immune system can recognise an enormous range of antigens.
+The combined repertoire can recognise an enormous number of antigens

 3.2 Antigens and antigen presentation

-An antigen is any molecule (typically a protein or polysaccharide on the pathogen surface) that can be recognised by the adaptive immune system.
+An antigen is any molecule (typically a protein or polysaccharide on the pathogen surface) that can be recognised by the adaptive immune system and trigger an immune response.
 Antigen-presenting cells (APCs) process antigens and display fragments on their surface using major histocompatibility complex (MHC) molecules:

 MHC class II: Found on APCs (dendritic cells, macrophages, B cells); presents extracellular antigens to helper T cells.